luapower/luapower-all/fs.md

   * nothing/nil: get the values of all attributes in a table.
   * string: get the value of a single attribute.
-  * table: set some attributes.
+  * table: set one or more attributes.

 ## Directory listing